-The subject property will have no streets, only parking area access lanes (PAAL).
-The PAALs will connect the subject property to the rest of the multifamily development to the east and the proposed Vistoso Trails parking area to the west.
-PAALs will connect these properties to Vistoso Highland Drive.
+The subject property will have no streets.
+The only vehicular use areas on-site will be parking spaces connected to the larger overall development via parking area access lanes (PAAL).
+The PAALs provide access to the rest of the multifamily development and Vistoso Highland Drive.